Necolanch/necolanch/README.md

-<h1 align="center">Hi 👋, I'm Nicholas Cruz</h1>
+<h1 align="center">Nicholas Cruz 🧙</h1>
-<h3 align="center">An ambitious web & mobile developer from Tennessee</h3>
+<h3 align="center">DevOps/Support Engineer (or Wizard) in Tennessee</h3>

 - 🔭 I’m currently working on a collab project to create an app with a microservices architecture using tools like Docker, Kubernetes, various Azure services, and Terraform.
+The goal is to gain practical experience with as many tools and methodologies in DevOps Eng responsibilities as I can.

 - 🌱 I’m currently learning **containerization & orchestration**